Mammals

 The dotted lines mark the upper and lower limits of the palpebral fissure before the action.
 There is minimal downward movement of the upper lids; most of the movement affecting the eye when it is screwed up is done by the lower lid.

-Elevation of the upper lid is performed by levator palpebrae superioris which is supplied by the oculomotor nerve (IIIrd cranial nerve).
-This muscle is closely linked to the superior rectus muscle.
-As a result, upward gaze is associated with elevation of the upper lid.
-In addition to the voluntary striated muscle, the eyelids have smooth muscle, Müller's muscles (the superior and inferior tarsal muscles), which are innervated by sympathetic nerves.
+The eyelids also have smooth muscle, Müller's muscles (the superior and inferior tarsal muscles), which are innervated by sympathetic nerves.
 Müller's muscles keep the eyes open with tonic (sustained) contraction.
 Lesions of the sympathetic nerves to the eye cause Horner’s syndrome with slight drooping of the upper lid and elevation of the lower lid.

 Summary of mammalian blink.